VBPYCE-110 - Thermostat Vevor - Free user manual and instructions

 The following leak detection methods are deemed acceptable for systems containing flammable refrigerants.

-Electronic leak detectors shall be used to detect flammable refrigerants, but the sensitivity may adequate, or may need re-calibration.
-(Detection equipment shall be calibrated in a refrigerant area.)
-Ensure that the detector is not a potential source of ignition and is suitable for the R used.
-Leak detection equipment shall be set at a percentage of the LFL of the refrigerant a calibrated to the refrigerant employed and the appropriate percentage of gas (25 % maximum confirmed.
+Electronic leak detectors shall be used to detect flammable refrigerants, but the sensitivity may be adequate, or may need re-calibration.
+(Detection equipment shall be calibrated in a refrigerant-free area.)
+Ensure that the detector is not a potential source of ignition and is suitable for the refrigerant used.
+Leak detection equipment shall be set at a percentage of the LFL of the refrigerant and calibrated to the refrigerant employed and the appropriate percentage of gas (25 % maximum confirmed).

 If a leak is suspected, all naked flames shall be removed/extinguished.

-If a leakage of refrigerant is found which requires brazing, all of the refrigerant shall be rec the system, or isolated (by means of shut off valves) in a part of the system remote from Oxygen free nitrogen (OFN) shall then be purged through the system both before and during brazing process.
+If a leakage of refrigerant is found which requires brazing, all of the refrigerant shall be recovered from the system, or isolated (by means of shut off valves) in a part of the system remote from the leak.
+Oxygen free nitrogen (OFN) shall then be purged through the system both before and during the brazing process.

 Removal and evacuation

-When breaking into the refrigerant circuit to make repairs – or for any other purpose – con procedures shall be used.
-However, it is important that best practice is followed since flamm consideration.
+When breaking into the refrigerant circuit to make repairs – or for any other purpose – conventional procedures shall be used.
+However, it is important that best practice is followed since flammability is a consideration.
 The following procedure shall be adhered to:

-Flushing shall be achieved by breaking the vacuum in the system with OFN and continuing the working pressure is achieved, then venting to atmosphere, and finally pulling down to a This process shall be repeated until no refrigerant is within the system.
-When the final OFN used, the system shall be vented down to atmospheric pressure to enable work to take place operation is absolutely vital if brazing operations on the pipework are to take place.
+Flushing shall be achieved by breaking the vacuum in the system with OFN and continuing to fill until the working pressure is achieved, then venting to atmosphere, and finally pulling down to a vacuum.
+This process shall be repeated until no refrigerant is within the system.
+When the final OFN charge is used, the system shall be vented down to atmospheric pressure to enable work to take place.
+This operation is absolutely vital if brazing operations on the pipework are to take place.

 available.